Jake Etheridge

 The five directions I explored.
 Only one integrated qualitative and quantitative narratives in a single read.

-The bow tie was the one that clicked.
+The bow tie was the only choice that made sense.
+It told a visual story of data nodes feeding into a central "knot," emphasizing the relationships our users are already thinking in.
 Causes feed an event on the left, consequences fan out on the right, controls clamp both sides.
-It was a familiar shape with room to score every node.
+It didn't hurt that it was also a familiar pattern in the GRC space for thirty years.

 CausePrevention ControlsRisk EventMitigation ControlsConsequenceCause 1Likelihood ##%Cause 2Likelihood ##%Cause 3Likelihood ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%RISK EVENTBest / Likely / WorstAggregate scoreControlStrength ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%ControlStrength ##%Cons.
 1Exposure ##%Cons.
 2Exposure ##%Cons.
 3Exposure ##%